dweeptrivedi/CSCI561-Artificial-Intelligence/README.md

 # CSCI561-Artificial-Intelligence-Assignments
-implementation of uninformed and local search algorithms, Minimax algorithm and First order logic resolution
+Assignment 1: implementation of uninformed and local search algorithms Assignment 2: implementation of Minimax algorithm with alpha beta pruning and optimizations Assignment 3: implementation of First order logic resolution